 The good news is that we’ve made a lot of progress, and have done so safely: in the past decade, 45 states have reduced imprisonment rates and crime rates at the same time, and crime fell faster in the states that reduced imprisonment.
 Safe and effective criminal justice reforms have reduced the jail and prison population by more than 20%, and the Black imprisonment rate by nearly half.

-In national polling, nearly 8 in 10 voters across political parties support criminal justice reform and policies to reduce prison and jail populations.
+In national polling, more than 8 in 10 voters across political parties support criminal justice reform and policies to reduce prison and jail populations.
 Now more than ever we must remind ourselves that the momentum of criminal justice reform is strong, the number of people in prisons and jails is lower than it’s been in recent history, and the data about the compatibility of safer, stronger communities and less incarceration is on our side.
 We’ve come so far, and yet mass incarceration still defines America for the worse: 1 in 2 Americans have had a close family member incarcerated.
 Further reforms are urgently needed.

 We have a lot to protect, and a lot more work to do.
 Below are research and resources on voter support for criminal justice reform, advancing safety and justice, and on the incredible progress we’ve made in the past decade thanks to safe and effective reforms.